Our Vacancies

 Candidates should apply through TES or by submitting a completed School Application Form and Covering Letter via email to [email protected].
 A CV is not required.

-Closing date for applications is Monday 29th April at 12:00 noon, with interviews taking place on Wednesday 8th May.
-However, early applications are encouraged and we reserve the right to make an appointment prior to the published closing date if appropriate.
+Closing date for applications is Wednesday 5th June at 12:00 noon, with interviews taking place on Thursday 13th June.
+Early applications are encouraged, as we reserve the right to make an appointment prior to the published closing and interview dates, if appropriate.

 For further information, please contact Mr Harry Fuller on 01452 337337 or via email to [email protected].